How to Write a Newsletter Article for Business Step-by-Step

 • The end: How will you inspire people to act?

 The beginning: your opening sentence or paragraph — how will you build attention?
 Get to the point powerfully.
-State an interesting fact, quote someone, or take us into the middle of a scene.
+State an interesting fact, quote someone, or drop us in the middle of a scene.

-1. Example #1: Information articles: This Sundvick Legacy Center newsletter features a short editor’s note.
-It starts with the fact that October is National Estate Planning Month and leads into a paragraph about why it’s a good time to consider estate planning.
+1. Example #1: Information articles: This Sundvick Legacy Center newsletter‘s short editor’s note starts with the fact that October is National Estate Planning Month.
+It then leads into why it’s a good time to consider estate planning.

 2. Example #2: Storytelling: Set the stage.
 In this newsletter, Joey Havens begins with a description of a “blue and white object laying just in front of me” in a hotel lobby.

-The middle: how will you build on the interest and desire you’ve generated at the start?
-Add what readers should know next to encourage them to read on.
+The middle: how will you build on the interest and desire you’ve generated?
+Add what readers should know next to spur them on.
 Use transitions to tie ideas or paragraphs together smoothly.

-1. Example #1: Informational articles: The Sundvick Legacy Center note leads into a statistic.
-They then build on that statement: “That means creating a comprehensive plan tailored for you and your family…”
+1. Example #1: Informational articles: The Sundvick Legacy Center note leads into a statistic, then builds on it.

-2. Example #2: Storytelling: Joey signals he has reached the middle of the piece by transitioning into what he mistook the object for and what it was.
+2. Example #2: Storytelling: Joey signals he has reached the middle of the piece by revealing what he mistook the object for and what it was.

 The end: how will you inspire people to act?
 Summarize any key points.
 If your goal is to gain feedback, ask a question.

-1. Example #1: Informational articles: The Sundvick newsletter note urges readers to take action before another year passes.
-They then encourage readers to schedule a consultation.
+1. Example #1: Informational articles: The Sundvick newsletter note urges readers to schedule a consultation before another year passes.

-2. Example #2: Storytelling: Joey ends his story by emphasizing that if we can’t see problems clearly, they can look bigger than they are.
-It’s better to wait to consider them with a fresh perspective.
+2. Example #2: Storytelling: Joey closes by emphasizing that when we lack perspective, problems can look bigger than they are.
+Sometimes, it’s better to wait and reexamine them with fresh eyes.

-Whether you start in the middle, write the end first or the beginning last, just write.
-You also don’t have to create your headline first; some writers save it for last.
+Whether you start in the middle, write the end first, or the beginning last, just write.
+If you like, save the headline for last.
 Whatever you do, don’t judge your writing.
 Listening to your inner critic can stifle your writing; you could start to read what you’ve written and begin editing, which is a “no-no.”

 Why?
 Because often it’s better to let your words rest or to “sleep on them” and return with a clearer view later.
-It’s like buying a cut-glass vase and seeing when you brought it home that it’s chipped.
-The flaws may become clearer later when you’ve rested your mind and can examine your work thoroughly.
+It’s like buying a cut-glass vase and spotting a chip in it once you’re home.
+The flaws become clearer after your mind has had a break.

 "5 Ways to Write a Good Newsletter Article" infographic that shows how to write an article for a newsletter.